hennessysarah/weekly-mriqc-report/README.md

 * BIDS dataset path (e.g., `/Volumes/achieve/CARE_Scans/bids` or `bids_testing`)
 * Base pipeline folder (where derivatives/logs/reports live)
 * Email recipients

-In the original script, these are hard-coded as paths (examples shown here).
-If you modularized as suggested, you’ll usually pass these via CLI flags instead (recommended).

 ---

 ## Running the full weekly pipeline